 I’ve always wanted to be a writer.
 Little did I know, that it didn’t have to be your actual, fancy career title in order for you to be one.
 I’ve been one my entire life.

 My mother was an incredible gardener, filling our yard with gorgeous flowers season after season.
-My father also, to this day, works wonders in our vegetable garden, growing all of the beautifully delicious vegetables that feed us all summer long.
+And, to this day, my father works wonders in our vegetable garden, growing all of the beautifully delicious vegetables that feed us all summer long.
 Yet, even with their talents in tending to plants, I have never been one to have a green thumb.

 So, inevitably, this summer I got three new plant friends as replacements.
 Does my dad know?
 He sure does.
 Is he going to end up caring for them when I begin to kill them off?
 Absolutely not!
 I am determined to not let it happen again.